EPA's New Waters of the US Rule Webinar

 Four Categories of Covered Waters

-Finally, the new definition of WOTUS explicitly excludes twelve distinct categories of waters.
+The new definition of WOTUS explicitly excludes twelve distinct categories of waters.
 These include many ditches, groundwater, prior converted cropland, and others.
+The Final Rule also establishes new definitions for regulatory terms like adjacent wetlands, perennial, ephemeral, ditch, high tide line, and others.

 A pre-publication copy of the Final Rule is available on EPA's website.

-Get the scoop on EPA’s new Waters of the United States Rule and how it will impact your responsibilities under the Clean Water Act.
-During this 90-minute webinar, a Lion instructor will cover what’s in the new rule—which waters are covered, new definitions, and how the new regulation compares to previous EPA policy.
+During this 90-minute webinar, find out what’s in the new rule—which waters are covered, which are excluded, new definitions, and how the new regulation compares to previous EPA policy.

 Plus, get answers to your questions during the Q&A scheduled for the end of the session.

-The first session is scheduled for March 4 at 1 PM ET.
+The next session is scheduled for April 22 at 1 PM ET.

 Save your spot here.